-Even it’s just a single tooth, it’s extremely important to replace it.
+Even if it’s just a single tooth, it’s extremely important to replace it.
 Not replacing missing teeth can lead to severe issues with your oral health.
-You’re more likely to lose more teeth, as well as witness your gums and jawbone deteriorating.
+You’re more likely to lose more teeth and witness your gums and jawbone deteriorating.
 Your remaining teeth will move and shift and are more susceptible to tooth decay.

 Can missing teeth impact my overall health?

 Missing teeth impact more than just your oral health.
-Studies show that missing teeth can contribute to heart disease, kidney disease, and diabetes.
-Having any infection in the mouth can easily spread to other parts of the body.
+Studies show missing teeth can contribute to heart disease, kidney disease, and diabetes.
+Any mouth infection can easily spread to other parts of the body.

 Is missing teeth a common problem?